1. Behaviour Statement

 Aims and Expectations

-It is a primary aim of our school that every member of the school community feels valued and respected and that each person is treated fairly and well.
-We are a caring community, whose values are built on mutual trust and respect for all.
+It is a primary aim of our school that every member of the school community feels valued and respected.
 A Rights Respecting ethos is embedded and built upon.
-The school behaviour policy is therefore designed to support the way in which all members of the school can live and work together in a supportive way.
+The school behaviour policy is therefore designed to support the way in which all members of the school can work together in a supportive way.
 It aims to promote an environment where everyone feels happy, safe and secure so they can achieve their full potential.

 ‘Right to an education that develops talents and abilities.’
 Article 29